-Instruction with Open Broadcast Software (OBS)
+Instruction with Open Broadcast Software (OBS) In-Person

 This session will occur online and is facilitated by the University of Toronto Scarborough Library.
 It is part of the library's Digital Scholarship @UTSC Series.

 - David Kwasny, Digital Projects and Technologies Librarian, University of Toronto Scarborough Library